10 Tips For The Best Home Office Setup For Productivity

 - Whether you need regular, easy access to files.
 If you do and are having a hard time finding the perfect desk/filing cabinet combo, consider this DIY filing cabinet desk

 - Ergonomics.
 While few corporate offices have noticed, sitting for 8 hours a day, 5 days a week can be really hard on your back.
 Investing in a sit/stand desk (or a converter like this one) will give you the ability to change your working position more often, and relieve that pressure on your lower back.
 Worried about things moving around as you adjust your desk height?

 Worried about your hardwood floors getting scratched or things shifting around as you adjust your desk height?
-Grab a roll of our CatTongue Non-Abrasive Grip Tape and get back to work!
+Grab our Gription® Roll and get back to work!

 Consider work and family dynamics

 Will you be sharing your office space with your spouse or your kids?
 Is your office space in an open area, with a door you can shut when you need to focus or have to be on calls?
 Is there a busy street right outside your window?

 If you answered “yes” to any of these questions, you may want to consider investing in curtains or room dividers to give you that feeling of having your own workspace.
 Additionally, you should position your desk away from windows and possibly purchase a pair of really good, noise-canceling headphones.